 About us Our people Our staff Isabelle Guitard Director of Programmes Isabelle has responsibility for heading the programme work of Child Soldiers International, and leading our activities towards the realisation of our strategic aims.
 Isabelle joined us in 2011, having previously worked for UNICEF Iraq as Child Protection Specialist.
 Prior to this she headed the International Advocacy Programme for Defence for Children International in Palestine, and worked at the Child Rights International Network (CRIN).
 Isabelle holds an MSc in Violence, Conflict and Development from the School of Oriental and African Studies, University of London.
 Carol SteelDirector of Operations Carol has responsibility for strategic management and leading the day to day running of Child Soldiers International.
 Carol specialised in international tax with KPMG before a stint of voluntary work convinced her to move to the NGO sector, where she joined War Child UK as Finance Director.
 Carol joined us in 2007, and now has over fifteen years’ experience heading financial systems and operations for international NGOs.
 Carol is a graduate of Cambridge University, and qualified with the Chartered Institute of Taxation (ATII).
 Melanie Doucakis Office Manager Melanie joined us at the end of 2016 as our part-time Office Manager, having stepped across from the anti-trafficking sector.
 Melanie has a BA in Cultural Studies, an AA in Communication Arts and Media, and a BA Hons in History.
 She will be undertaking her MSc in International Development and Social Anthropology at Birkbeck later in 2017.
 Melanie has a varied professional background, having worn the hat of humanitarian photographer, investigative photojournalist, researcher, and media analyst.
 Previously based in South Africa from 2009 Melanie contributed to the mobilisation of its fledging anti-trafficking sector.
 Melanie joins us seeking new perspectives and opportunities to contribute to broader human rights issues.
-Lianne MinasianProgramme Manager: Projects, Fundraising and M&E Lianne joined us in 2013 and supports our Middle East and North Africa programme and fundraising.
+Lianne MinasianProgramme Manager: Projects, Fundraising and M&E Lianne joined us in 2013 and has responsibility for project management, fundraising and monitoring and evaluation.
 Prior to this she worked for the Oak Foundation, supporting their International Human Rights Program.
 Before moving to London, she ran the China, Taiwan and Thailand programmes for an international adoption agency.
 She graduated from the University of California, Davis with degrees in International Relations and French, and has an MA in Human Rights from the School of Advanced Study, University of London.
-Tim MolyneuxProgramme Manager: Child Rights Tim joined us in 2015 and conducts research and advocacy on Myanmar, Thailand, India and Afghanistan.
+Tim MolyneuxProgramme Manager: Child Rights Tim joined us in 2015 as Asia Programme Officer covering Myanmar, Thailand, India and Afghanistan, and now helps manage the organisation’s research, policy and advocacy work on children’s human rights.
 Tim previously worked at Amnesty International as Research and Campaign Assistant for South Asia, before completing a Research Fellowship with the Karen Human Rights Group in Thailand, and as a Consultant for Cambodian Center for Human Rights in Phnom Penh.
 Tim has a BA in Japanese and English, and an MA in International Studies and Diplomacy from the School of Oriental and African Studies, University of London.
-Sandra OlssonProgramme Manager: Child Protection Sandra joined us in 2015 and conducts research and advocacy on Chad, the Central African Republic and the Democratic Republic of Congo.
+Sandra OlssonProgramme Manager: Child Protection Sandra joined us in 2015 as Africa Program Officer, conducting research and advocacy on the Central African Republic and the Democratic Republic of Congo, and now helps manage the organisation's research, policy and advocacy work on Child Protection.
 She previously worked in child protection for UNICEF in Senegal, supporting countries affected by the Nigeria crisis.
 She holds a BA in History of Ideas and an MA in Global Studies, both from the University of Gothenburg in Sweden.
 During her MA Sandra also interned for the Pan African Organisation for Research and Protection of Violence on Women and Children in Ghana.
 Yvett TalasVolunteer Yvett joined us in 2016 to support fundraising, administration and communication activities.
 She was previously an Administrative and Financial Intern for REDRESS Trust.
 She holds a BA in International Relations and Politics from the University of Sheffield and an MA in Human Rights from University College London (UCL).
 She is currently studying for an LLM in International Criminal Law.
 Rachel TaylorSenior Programme Manager: Campaigns Rachel joined us in 2010 to lead our work on international implementation of the Optional Protocol on the Involvement of Children in Armed Conflict, with a particular focus on the minimum recruitment age.
 Since 2003 she has worked extensively with UN human rights bodies, national governments, judicial bodies and law enforcement agencies to promote the implementation of human rights law.
 Rachel previously worked for Amnesty International in the Europe and Central Asia Programme, and at the Quaker United Nations Office in Geneva.
 She has also worked pro bono for the British Refugee Council and UNHCR in Costa Rica, and holds an MA in Human Rights and Democratisation.